SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/02-Caret-Pre & Post-processing.md

 DataImputeBag <- predict(PreImputeBag,airquality)
 ```
 In addition to `bagImpute`, we also can use `knnImpute` (K-Nearest Neighbour Imputation)
-`knnImpute` can also be used to normalized the data
+`knnImpute` can also be used to impute missing value
 ```r
 library(gridExtra)
 PreImpute <- preProcess(airquality[,-c(5,6)],method="knnImpute")